Best Gas Hot Water Heaters for Home Use: Buying Tips, Pros and Cons

 For tankless devices, a flow rate of 8 gallons per minute or more can deliver the same amount of hot water for families of the same size.

-According to this article, a decent shower requires approximately 20 gallons of hot water, and 30 gallons are necessary for washing clothes.
+According to this article about sizing, a decent shower requires approximately 20 gallons of hot water, and 30 gallons are necessary for washing clothes.

 For sizing a tankless, you’ll need around 2-3 gallons per minute for a shower and 2 gallons per minute for the washing machine.

-1. Digital displays and control panels: These allow for easy monitoring and adjustment of the temperature and other settings of the water heater.
+1. Digital displays and control panels: These allow for easy monitoring and adjustment of the temperature and other settings of the device.

-3. Energy-saving modes: Some gas water heaters come with energy-saving modes, which can help you save on your energy bill by reducing the amount of gas used to heat the water.
+3. Energy-saving modes: Some gas models come with energy-saving modes, which can help you save on your energy bill by reducing the amount of gas used to heat the water.

-5. Self-cleaning systems: These systems help to prevent the buildup of sediment and other minerals in the tank, which can reduce the efficiency and lifespan of the water heater.
+5. Self-cleaning systems: These systems help to prevent the buildup of sediment and other minerals in the tank, which can reduce the efficiency and lifespan of the unit.

-8. Power venting: Power venting is a system that uses a fan to remove exhaust gases from the water heater, which can improve efficiency and safety.
+8. Power venting: Power venting is a system that uses a fan to remove exhaust gases from the unit, which can improve efficiency and safety.

 Other important factors to consider when buying a gas hot water heater are the options for efficient and cost-effective venting.